Amal-BB/Ghadames/README.md

   > ![Form label bug](assets/images/form-bug.PNG)

-* When I tested the website in mobile devices and tablet, I noticed that most of the content texts sizes change during screen orientation change.
-So, by Set the `text size adjust` for all browsers to 100%, the issue was fixed.
+* When I tested the website on a mobile device and tablet, I noticed changes in the size of most content texts during screen orientation change, which cause a messy look for content.
+So, by Setting the `text size adjust` for all browsers to 100%, the issue was fixed.

    ```css
    html {
     -webkit-text-size-adjust: 100%;